-There are many advantages to the pursed lip breathing technique.
+There are many advantages to the pursed-lip breathing technique.
 It is simple to do.
 In fact, many people intuitively use this method of breathing when they are breathless.
 It can be used when you are at rest, as well as when you are active.
-This breathing technique is perfect for when you are climbing stair since it increases your blood oxygen levels.
+This breathing technique is perfect for when you are climbing stairs since it increases your blood oxygen levels.

 Here’s how you do it:

 - With your mouth closed, inhale through your nose.
 Count 2-4 seconds as you breathe in.

 - Now, purse your lips (as if you’re going to drink from a straw).